 The target was considered to be highly ambitious, and it was suggested to replace "everyone" with another term so as to be more realistic.
 Options discussed included: "citizens", "people", "general public, mass media, decision makers and representatives of business groups" and "users of biodiversity".
-It was suggested that, to complement targets 2, 3 and 4, this target might focus on individuals rather than government, business or other collective entities, and on what individuals can do.
-The need to address communication and awareness raising for all relevant target groups including government, and the private sector for the effective achievement of mainstreaming across government and society, consistent with the proposed Goal A was also suggested.
+It was considered that, in contrast with targets 2, 3 and 4, this target should focus on individuals rather than government, business or other collective entities, and on what individuals can do.
 "Users of biodiversity" was regarded as unsatisfactory since all are users.